xpepper/poker-hands-kata/README.md

 ### TODO

+* [WIP] [F] From simply telling which hand is higher than another to showing the actual winning rank
+    * explore how to tell which is the winning rank and **its point**
+        * White wins. - with high card: Ace
+        * ~~Black wins. - with full house: 4 over 2~~
+        * Tie.

     * [R] Extract separate classes for flush and straight flush from `Rank`

     * [F] `GameResultFormatter` should format the flush rank
     * [F] `GameResultFormatter` should format the straight flush rank

     * [R] Improve `GameFormatterTest`: the first test is generic, but the assertion is quite specific
         - while a test on the high rank is missing

     * [F] `GameResultFormatter` should format the point message from the winner's highest card
         - be able to format the point even with figures like 'A', 'K', ... ?

-* [F] From simply telling which hand is higher than another to showing the actual winning rank
-    * explore how to tell which is the winning rank and **its point**
-        * White wins. - with high card: Ace
-        * Black wins. - with full house: 4 over 2
-        * Tie.
+* [F] Poker hand with three cards... ("3 cards" world)
+    * rewrite the logic to find the highest card in a hand using sorting
+    * three of a kind ranking
+    * Add the missing ranks in `Rank`

 * [R] Idea to avoid having many boilerplate equals / hashcode / ... : have a list of cards on the `Rank` superclass?